ankitkatiyar91/bytefold-site/_posts/2022-02-06-load-balancing-a-grpc-service-on-k8s.md

 We created a GRPC service and deployed it on k8s using a ClusterIP service which was exposed using an Nginx server.
 We did some load tests and figured out its vertical scale limits. so we decided to scale the number of pods on our service to achieve better results.
-As the[k8s documentation](https://kubernetes.io/docs/concepts/services-networking/service/) mentions
+As the [k8s documentation](https://kubernetes.io/docs/concepts/services-networking/service/) mentions